A report recently released by American health inspectors said that Canadian food is safe enough to be exported – but barely.

 University of Manitoba food scientist Claudia Narvaez said she is not surprised by the findings, and called the results of the audit part of “a long-standing problem.”

-In order to be a legally operating food processing company, procedures to ensure food safety are required.
+In order to be a legally operating food processing company, procedures to ensure food safety as well as a food handler certificate are required.
 These mandatory procedures are called Good Manufacturing Practices (GMP), Sanitation Standard Operating Procedures (SSOP), and Hazard Analysis and Critical Control Points (HACCP).

 Narvaez says while the processes may be in place on paper, that doesn’t always mean that they are followed in practice.